thomasekdahlN/wealthprognosis-app/docs/AI_DATA_FORMAT_COMPARISON.md

 - 27 columns covering all essential data
 - Proper CSV escaping for commas, quotes, newlines
 - Simulation metadata on every row for context
+- **Optimized:** Excludes rows where all amount fields are null or 0

 **Column Headers:**
 ```